LassoSoft/LassoGuide/lasso_guide_source/operations/retrieving-email.rst

 .. member:: email_parse->get(position::integer)

    Returns the specified part of the message.
 Requires a position parameter.
-The part is returned as an email_parse object that can be further inspected.
+The part is returned as an :type:`email_parse` object that can be further inspected.

 .. member:: email_parse->data()